coderitter/knight-log/README.md

 Filename.ts ClassName.method Database result looks like this {...}
 ```

 The prepended location information is also color coded depending on the log level.
+This works only in NodeJs, not in the browsers.

 - `error`: red
 - `warning`: yellow